From Luang Prabang to Hanoi

-The streets on the Old Quarter have the trades grouped together: one street for shoes, other for clothes, one for sweets and one sells funeral stones (mostly black with photo of the deceased).
+The streets on the Old Quarter have the trades grouped together: one street for shoes, other for clothes, one for sweets and one sells funeral stones (mostly in black with photo of the deceased).

 Hanoi is a city of arts.
 Very impressive is the “silk painting” – it’s like an embroidery but much better.
 Art can be created from small pieces of egg shells or sea shells glued together on frames or vases.